cciw-uk/data-protection/01 Decisions and actions document.rst

     forms and references to instead sending email notifications and allowing them to be viewed online.

-* Use of "@cciw.co.uk" email accounts (using a provider like Google or Microsoft 365) is NOT recommended.
-We have to take into account what will actually happen:
+* We should not use of "@cciw.co.uk" email **accounts** (using a provider like Google or Microsoft 365).
+We have to take into account what will actually
+  happen:

   * CCiW volunteers will forget to check these accounts - they are *unpaid volunteers*, not full time workers, and have to be treated as such, and for